Skip to content

 Clipboard

-The clipboard allows you to easily paste text from the controlling device to the controlled device, without the need to transfer files.
+The clipboard allows you to easily paste text from the controlling device to the controlled device without file transfer, making it highly convenient for copying and pasting long text.

 toolbox-clipboard